 How can charcoal help our digestive system?

-I’ve always carried out a seasonal charcoal cleanse on myself and over the years I’ve recommended charcoal to thousands of other people who have found that the charcoal has helped to reduce their trapped painful gas, reduce uncomfortable bloating and, in some cases, also reduce acid reflux.
+I’ve always carried out a seasonal charcoal cleanse over the years, and I’ve recommended charcoal to thousands of other people who have found that the charcoal has helped to reduce uncomfortable bloating, absorb trapped offensive and painful gas, reduce diverticular attacks by cleaning out the ‘pockets’ and, in some cases, also reduce acid reflux.
 Many of my Just For Tummies customers tell me that after taking two of my Activated Charcoal capsules before bed, they are not kept awake with acid reflux and wake up the following morning feeling well-rested.

 At the same time as the charcoal cleanse, I will also recommend that levels of ‘friendly’ gut bacteria are built up with my Live Bacteria probiotic capsules, just one twice daily, before breakfast and before bed, with a small glass of water – no hot drinks.